Types Of Load Cells: Which One Is Right For Your Application?

 Introduction to Load Cells

-load cell is an electro-mechanical sensor designed to measure force or weight by converting mechanical energy into an electrical signal.
+A load cell is an electro-mechanical sensor designed to measure force or weight by converting mechanical energy into an electrical signal.
 This conversion is based on the principle of deformation.

 When a load is applied, the load cell deforms slightly, and this deformation is measured by strain gauges bonded to its surface.
 The resulting change in the resistance of these gauges is proportional to the applied force.

-Importance of Load Cells in Various Industries
+Importance of Load Cells Across Industries

 • Industrial Weighing